valinsky/blog/content/posts/python-csv-quirks.md

 Python's CSV parsing functionality is written in [CPython](https://github.com/python/cpython/blob/f4c03484da59049eb62a9bf7777b963e2267d187/Modules/_csv.c), so my hopes of simply overriding a method to parse the CSV according to my needs were quickly shattered.

-Updating the PostgreSQL table definition to allow null values for column `c` also wasn't an option for me at the time.
+One solution would've been to update the PostgreSQL table definition to allow null values for column `c`.
+Unfortunately that wasn't an option at the time because there were too many cross-functional dependencies on that column as it was currently defined.

 The solution I ultimately opted for was to update the copy SQL command with the `FORCE NOT NULL` option for the problematic columns.